Tech-Khabib/applied-cryptography-security-assessment/README.md

 ## 6. Security Principle Highlight

-> Security failures rarely come from broken algorithms—they come from incorrect implementation and weak key management practices.
+> Security failures rarely come from broken algorithms, they come from incorrect implementation and weak key management practices.

 ---